Roll20/help.roll20.net/_posts/2012-04-21-acknowledgements.markdown

 **Music**

 Roll20's Jukebox feature lets you find music to use during your play sessions.
 It searches the [SoundCloud](http://www.soundcloud.com) website, which features music produced and shared by a variety of independent artists.

+**Dice Font**

+Roll20 uses the excellent "Art's Polyhedral Dice Font" from Skullduggery Press to display dice icons throughout the app.
+You can read more about this font at [their site](http://www.skullduggerypress.com/index_fonts.htm).

 ## Open Source & Third-Party Software